Ryan de Havilland

-Ryan James de Havilland (born 15 June 2001) is an English professional footballer who plays as a midfielder for side Peterborough United.
+Ryan James de Havilland (born 15 June 2001) is an English professional footballer who plays as a midfielder for Bristol Rovers.

 Club career

 Born in London, de Havilland played youth football for Reading and Fulham.
 He spent 11 years with Fulham's Academy.
 He played senior football for the first time when he was loaned out to Metropolitan Police in December 2019.
-He was released by the Whites at the end of the 2020-21 season.
-After training with Portsmouth, he signed for non-league club Barnet, making his league debut in February 2022.
+He was released by the Whites at the end of the 2020–21 season.

+Barnet

+In October 2021, following a trial period training with Portsmouth, De Havilland joined National League club Barnet.

-In November 2021, De Havilland joined Hayes & Yeading United on a one-month loan deal.
+In November 2021, de Havilland joined Hayes & Yeading United on a one-month loan deal.
 He made five appearances in his short spell.

-In January 2022, De Havilland signed another one-month loan deal, this time with Beaconsfield Town.
+In January 2022, de Havilland signed another one-month loan deal, this time with Beaconsfield Town.
 He made his debut on 15 January, scoring in a 2–0 win over Dorchester Town, as well as making appearances against Taunton Town and Harrow Borough.
+Following his return from the loan, he made his league debut for Barnet.

-He signed for Peterborough United in June 2023.
+Peterborough United

+On 26 June 2023, de Havilland signed for League One club Peterborough United on a four-year deal for an undisclosed fee.

+In August 2025, de Havilland's future at the Posh was thrown into doubt after being selected for an under-21 game instead of travelling with the first-team, manager Darren Ferguson naming him as one of five players told to find a new club.
+Following the closing of the transfer window, chairman Darragh MacAnthony announced he was playing "hardball" with De Havilland after he had turned down a "good move to a good place" for geographical reasons, calling for the midfielder to "come to his senses".

+Bristol Rovers

+On 3 January 2026, de Havilland signed for League Two club Bristol Rovers on a two-and-a-half year deal for an undisclosed fee.

+Having not been included in the matchday squad of the opening match of the 2026–27 season, manager Steve Evans revealed that de Havilland had been given the opportunity to go out on loan in the midweek leading up to the match, but had chosen not to pursue this move.